 Lake Atitlán – day 1 and 2

-Depending on your arrival time, you could spend an early afternoon navigating the lake, exploring villages such as Santiago de Atitlán and San Juan la Laguna.
+Depending on your arrival time, you could spend an early afternoon navigating the lake and exploring villages such as Santiago de Atitlán and San Juan la Laguna.
 You will learn more about indigenous art and meet local hero Maximón.
 A wooden statue, with a cigar, where people come and do their offerings, while making their wishes.

 The second day you could go on an early morning hike, to enjoy the most amazing views of the Lake Atitlán.
 Climb your way up to the Indian Nose viewpoint (try to do a sunrise!) or hike to the top of the San Pedro Volcano.
 You will have the afternoon free to explore some of the other villages such as San Marcos and the nearby Cerro Tzankujil, a natural reserve.
 You can also hike by yourself from the village of Santa Cruz to Jaibalito, overlooking the lake during the entire trail.